ritiksahni/blog-dev/_posts/_2021-01-19-Feline-HackTheBox.md

 All unix socket files allow us to communicate with a communications endpoint (in this case, it's docker) and allow exchange of  data.

-Unix socket files works similar to how web API works.
+Unix socket files works similar to how APIs work.

 ---